 - iPhone 12 Max

-Are you using ‘Live Text’ right?
+Are you using ‘Live Text’ the right way?

 Live Text can be quite finicky to get used to and some users might face a learning curve when trying to use it for the first few times.
 Follow the guide below to ensure that you are using Live Text properly on your device.

-How to copy text from a picture
+Copy text from a picture

 Open Photos and navigate to a photograph with text.